Indocyanine green (Intravenous)

 Therapeutic Class: Diagnostic Agent, Cardiac Function

-Uses For indocyanine green
+Uses for indocyanine green

-Indocyanine green injection is a medical dye used in tests to help determine cardiac (heart) output, liver function, and blood flow in the liver.
+Indocyanine green injection is a medical dye used in tests to help determine the cardiac (heart) output, liver function, and blood flow in the liver.
 It is also used to help certain parts of the eye to become more visible during medical procedures such as angiography.

-Before Using indocyanine green
+Before using indocyanine green

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For indocyanine green, the following should be considered: